KKWANH/42_Django_Piscine_Rush00/README.md

 # Movie List 🎬
-- there are **4 set** of movies, choose one of tdis when you start program.
+- there are **4 set** of movies, choose one of this when you start program.
 - there are **12 movies** per **1 set**.
-- they are graded on 0-3 points, 4-6 points, and 7-10 points, witd 4 movie each.
+- they are graded on 0-3 points, 4-6 points, and 7-10 points, with 4 movie each.

 <hr/>